OSH Answers Fact Sheets

 Easy-to-read, question-and-answer fact sheets covering a wide range of workplace health and safety topics, from hazards to diseases to ergonomics to workplace promotion.
 MORE ABOUT >

 Inflammation of the bursa is known as bursitis.
 A bursa is a small sac containing fluid that lies between bones and other body parts such as tendons and muscles.
 A bursa allows a tendon to move smoothly over a bone by acting as an anti-friction device and shielding tendons from rubbing against bones.
 Bursae are found in the foot, knee, hip, elbow, shoulder and wrist.
 If the tendons become thickened and bumpy from excessive use, the bursa is subjected to increased friction and may become inflamed.

 Where are the symptoms?

 The main symptom of bursitis is pain and swelling in or around the joint.
 In some cases, especially for shoulder bursitis, people may experience some restriction of movement and stiffness.

 The diagnosis of bursitis is made by physical examination.
 To confirm the diagnosis, medical tests such as x-rays may be necessary.

 How is bursitis treated?

 The treatment of bursitis includes anti-inflammatory medication.
 It is also important to avoid or reduce any work activities suspected of causing bursitis.
 Most patients respond to treatment and they usually go back to work without any restriction.

 What occupations are at risk?

-Carpet and floor layers, painters and tile setters that require kneeling are at risk for bursitis to the knees.
+Carpet and floor layers, painters, tile setters, and gardeners/landscapers that require kneeling are at risk for bursitis to the knees.
 Working with the arms above shoulder level can give rise to shoulder bursitis.